 What is a will?

 A will or a “last will and testament” is a legal document that lets you, the testator (the person making the will), designate individuals or charities to receive your property and possessions when you pass away.
 These individuals or charities are commonly referred to as beneficiaries of your last will.
-A last will also allows you to name a guardian to care for minor children.
+A last will also allow you to name a guardian to care for minor children.
 The main goal of a will is to carry out the testator’s final wishes.
+If you are not sure how a will can prove beneficial, discuss it with a Wills Attorney in Nashville, TN.

 A will tells the probate court how you want your property distributed after you die, and who has the power and responsibility to wrap up your affairs.
 Through the probate process the court will give the executor of your will the authority to gather all of your property, pay any remaining creditors’ bills and distribute your remaining property as you specify in your will.